lsst-dm/dm_dev_guide/services/software.rst

 LSST Stack Setup
 ----------------

-Refer to `EUPS Tutorial <https://developer.lsst.io/stack/eups-tutorial.html>`_ and `The LSST Software Build Tool <https://developer.lsst.io/stack/lsstsw.html>`_ for more details on setting up the LSST Stack and customizing it.
+Refer to :doc:`/stack/eups-tutorial` and :doc:`/stack/lsstsw` for more details on setting up the LSST Stack and customizing it.

 .. _software-stack-python:

 LSST Stack Python
 -----------------

-Refer to `Python guides <https://developer.lsst.io/python/index.html>`_ for more details on using Python from the LSST Stack.
+Refer to :doc:`/python/index` for more details on using Python from the LSST Stack.

 .. _software-stack-tasks: